GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 ```
 Use address of you Cluster Manager machine for `address.of.cluster.manager`

-Open your borwser and point to http://localhost:5000
+Open your browser and point to http://localhost:5000

 ### Install Using PyPi or Github